 Wake Forest University Baptist Medical Center Wins Consumer Choice Award

-WINSTON-SALEM, N.C. – Wake Forest University Baptist Medical Center has won the 2004-05 Consumer Choice Award for Winston-Salem.
-The award, by National Research Corporation, honors hospitals that consumers rate as having the highest quality and image.
-This is the sixth straight year that the Medical Center has won the award.
+WINSTON-SALEM, N.C. – Wake Forest University Baptist Medical Center is the winner of the 2006-07 Consumer Choice Award for the Winston-Salem metropolitan area.
+The award, by National Research Corporation (NRC), honors hospitals that consumers rate as having the highest quality and image.

-The award was presented to 187 hospitals in more than 150 markets.
-The winning facilities rank highest in their metropolitan statistical areas, as defined by the U.S. Census Bureau.
-The Medical Center has held the award since 1999.
+This is the eighth straight year that the Medical Center has received a Consumer Choice award.
+The award was presented to 234 hospitals nationwide in 180 markets.
+The winning facilities rank highest in their metropolitan statistical areas, which are defined by the U.S. Census Bureau.

-Nationally, the Consumer Choice Awards are based on a survey of more than 140,000 households, representing 400,000 consumers, in 48 states and the District of Columbia.
-The Winston-Salem award is based on results from four counties.
+Nationally the Consumer Choice Awards are based on a survey of more than 200,000 households, representing 450,000 consumers, in 48 states and the District of Columbia.
+The Winston-Salem award is based on results from Forsyth, Yadkin, Davie and Surry counties.

 The award reflects the growing role of consumer choice in the health care field, according to NRC.

-This is the eighth year NRC has recognized hospitals that consumers have rated highest for providing quality healthcare services.
+This is the 11th year NRC has recognized hospitals that consumers have rated highest for providing quality health care services.
 The survey is the largest and most comprehensive of its kind.
-The margin of error is plus or minus 0.26 percent on a national level.
+The margin of error is plus or minus 0.2 percent on a national level.

 Media Relations Contacts: